tmalsburg/DogWhistle/thoughts.md

+This file is a record of ongoing thinking about how to experimentally investigate dogwhistle content.

+## Defining dogwhistle content

+Henderson & McCready: “language that sends one message to an outgroup while at the same time sending a second (often taboo, controversial, or inflammatory) message to an in group”

+Complication: even people in the outgroup may recognize the message, which may influence the results of the experiment.
+Albertson 2015 didn’t ask straight up about the message, but about whether they would be more likely to vote for the candidate, with the utterances of the candidate varying.
+But she also asked directly about whether they were familiar with “wonder-working power” and allowed them an open ended answer.

+Requires consideration of the groups that the speaker and the various parts of the audience belong to.
+We expect:
+1. if the speaker is part of the in-group, the in-group perceives a message that the out-group does not perceive (but may know about).
+2. if the speaker is not known to be part of the in-group, the speaker may be considered to be part of the in-group.

+Maybe our first goal should be to see if we can find expressions that suggest that the speaker has a particular socio-political bias/alignment.
+The message that the speaker would then be sending with their use of the expression is that they have this alignment.
+For some expressions, the message may be stronger, e.g., alignment with Hitler with the use of “Kampf”.

+Unser/Der Kampf für Deutschland geht weiter vs
+Unser/Der Einsatz für Deutschland geht weiter vs
+Unser Kampf gegen den Klimawandel weiter
+Potentially present the speaker as somebody from the AfD vs the left

+Dogwhistle is an expression that is used by one party but not by another (lower bar, necessary condition, but perhaps not sufficient).
+The phenomenon itself may be probabilistic, rather than categorical.
+Perhaps this should be part of an improved definition of the term.
+It may also be that the term isn't neutral/message, but rather may also send a message for everybody to different degrees, and that message, when integrated with the person's ideology, results in different effects.
+We need quantifiable criteria.

+Interesting observation: We're more sensitive to dogwhistles that are outgroup!

+Whether something is a dogwhistle depends on the speaker: e.g., what "Freiheit" means depends on who utters it (AfD, Grün, FDP), but it may also depend on what Freiheit typically co-occurs with.
+This may not be a dogwhistle, but involve a mismatch in reference systems.

+Dogwhistle: an expression like Klankriminalität is used to convey Ausländerkriminalität, which is obviously taboo or controversial, but the former allows one to convey the same meaning without being explicit.
+What is sanctioned? the particular expression, or the message.
+Is this a dogwhistle according to the definitions?
+Kampf für Deutschland seems different: no paraphrase that makes the intended meaning explicit.
+When authors use Klankriminalität, they are not hiding that they are talking about "foreigner", but it is difficult to use the word "Ausländer" in Germany.
+A Klan could also be a Klan of German.

 ## Proposal for a pilot experiment to identify German dogwhistle

 Which expressions are such that some but not all speakers of German perceive a message that is not part of the conventional content?
 In this pilot project, we focus broadly on the topic of migration/foreigners.
 Thus, the research question more specifically is: Which expressions are such that some speakers of German perceive that an expression conveys that the speaker has a racist attitude towards migrants/foreigners/refugees/asylum seekers?